WaterBlueNewWorld/SQLGit/README.md

   model, as the project contains a Generic DBContext for that purpose
   - To create a model for a new database context you only need to create a new .cs file in the `Models` folder.
-  - To access an specific connection to the database you nust call an object of `DBContext` (not to be confused with DbContext), and then pass the connection string of the database you wish to connect for
+  - To access an specific connection to the database you must call an object of `DBContext` (not to be confused with DbContext), and then pass the connection string of the database you wish to connect for
     example: